 Kayak fishing is an awesome outdoor activity.
-If you are just getting started, this article will walk you through the best beginner fishing kayaks.
+This article will walk you through the best beginner fishing kayaks for new kayak anglers.
 Stay tuned for our top recommendations to help you get on the water and hopefully catch some fish.

 If you are in a hurry, check out the top picks.